-Ginny Rorby, a retired Pan Am flight attendant, is the author of 4 novels for Young Adults, Dolphin Sky, Hurt Go Happy, which won the American Library Association’s Schneider Family Book Award, The Outside of a Horse, and Lost in the River of Grass, a 2012 / 2013 Sunshine State Young Readers Award.
+Ginny Rorby, a retired Pan Am flight attendant, is the author of 5 novels for Middle Grade and Young Adult readerss, Dolphin Sky, Hurt Go Happy, which won the American Library Association’s Schneider Family Book Award, The Outside of a Horse, and Lost in the River of Grass, won the 2013 Sunshine State Young Readers Award.
 Her most recent, How to Speak Dolphin (Scholastic 2015) will be out in paperback in 2016.

 Nona Smith has been a social worker, a teacher, and the executive director of a Bay Area business improvement district before moving to Mendocino in 2007.
 She is an active member of the Mendocino Community Library and the current board president of MCWC.
 Her memoir, STUFFED, Emptying the Hoarder's Nest was published in April 2014.

 Norma Watkins has a Ph.D. in English and an M.F.A. in Creative Writing.
-She teaches creative writing at College of the Redwoods in Fort Bragg.
-Her memoir, The Last Resort, won a gold medal in 2012, for best non-fiction published in the South by an independent press.
+She teaches creative writing at Mendocino College Coastal Campus— in Fort Bragg.
+Her memoir, The Last Resort, won a gold medal in 2012, for best nonfiction published in the South by an independent press.

-MCWC committee members put in over 1600 volunteer hours each year to make sure participants have a quality experience.
+MCWC board members put in over 1600 volunteer hours each year to make sure participants have a quality experience.

-As well as hosting the summer writers conference, we support the Coast Slam and partner with community service organizations to sponsor writing workshops.
+As well as hosting the summer writers conference, we partner with community service organizations to sponsor writing workshops.

 You'll recognize us at the conference by our red staff Tee-shirts.